These 15 tips will make your cleaning task much easier with less arthritic pain.

 13. Time It Right

-If you know that you cannot handle any cleaning in the mornings since you are in too much pain, perhaps you should ensure that you never schedule any cleaning for then since it will probably be harder then usual.
+If you know that you cannot handle any cleaning in the mornings since you are in too much pain, perhaps you should ensure that you never schedule any cleaning for then since it will probably be harder than usual.
 So, try figuring out when you are at your most pain-free and schedule your cleaning tasks during that time.

 14. Protect the Joints

 Depending on the joints that are most affected by a particular cleaning task, aids such as custom orthotics or a splint can protect vulnerable joints by limiting motion or providing sufficient support.
-Compression gloves and wrist supports from companies like Copper Joint can help you manage join pain while cleaning up.
+Compression gloves and wrist supports from companies like Copper Compression can help you manage joint pain while cleaning up.
 If you think that you are a good candidate, you should consider talking to your occupational therapist or doctor.

 15. Warm Up